manateeit/mit-psa/docs/workflow.md

   - The `Office365ReceiverNode` allows the system to subscribe to Office 365 email notifications.
   - Enables automated processing of incoming emails.

-- **Protobuf and Messaging:**
+- **Messaging System:**
-  - Uses protobuf definitions for consistent data structures.
+  - Uses TypeScript interfaces for consistent data structures.
   - Messaging system for communication between the UI and worker processes (`workerCommunication.ts`).

 ---